There are rules you must follow for identifying and moving buffalo and related livestock into, around and out of the Northern Territory (NT).

 You can get NT Government publications about diseases, treatment and general management of buffalo.

 They are provided as general information only and you should get specific professional advice for your particular situation.

 The NT Government are not responsible for any loss, expense, damage or injury that results from using this information.

-The publications listed below and other information can be accessed through the Department of Primary Industry and Resources' online publications library.
+The publications listed below and other information can be accessed through the online publications search.

 Buffalo diseases and treatments

 - Obstructive urolithiasis (bladder stones) in cattle

 - Chemical products available for the control of buffalo fly